 - Idea Submission Deadline: 28th April 2026

-- Evaluation: 28th March – 2nd June 2026
+- Idea Evaluation: 29th March – 7th May 2026

-- Final Pitch / Demo Day: [Date]
+- Final Pitch / Demo Day: 6th June 2026

-- Plagiarism will lead to disqualification
+- Plagiarism will lead to disqualification.

-- Teams must build solutions during the hackathon period
+- Teams must build solutions during the hackathon period.

-- Pre-built modules/libraries are allowed, but core logic must be original
+- Pre-built modules/libraries are allowed, but core logic must be original.

-- Judges’ decision will be final
+- The judges' decision will be final.

 Register via: